-This field will pre-populate with the cumulative time period covered by all awards, supplements, renewals, and extensions issued under one Grant Number.
-This should encompass the beginning date of the original award and the latest ending date of all awards under one Grant Number.
+• This field will pre-populate with the cumulative time period covered by all awards and extensions issued under one Grant Number.
+This should encompass the beginning date of the original award and the latest ending date under one Grant Number.